-Kim Kardashian Calls Paris ‘Life Changing’ Ahead of KUWTK Tell-All
+Kim Kardashian Calls Paris ‘Life Changing’ Ahead Of KUWTK Tell-All

 In response to descriptions of her ordeal, the family’s fans have voiced their concerns and support for Kim, while a few wondered about the timing of the teasers and content just days before Sunday’s show.

 After news broke of Kendall Jenner getting robbed last week, questions were raised about Kardashians being targeted by people they know.
 Kendall was hanging out with friends at her Hollywood Hills home when the robbery happened.
 Allegedly, it was an insider’s job as the police found no signs of a forced entry.
-The LA Police has also called the robbery a case of grand theft since $ 200,000 worth jewels were stolen.
+The LA Police have also called the robbery a case of grand theft since $200,000 worth jewels were stolen.
 Though the robbery occurred during the intervening hours of Wednesday and Thursday, Kendall is yet to speak about it.

 [Featured Image by Matt Winkelmeyer/Getty Images]